Nude photo of congresswoman could test legal limits of ‘revenge porn’ laws

 The law also requires that the subject of nonconsensual porn suffers “serious emotional distress,” which is something a defense lawyer could challenge if anyone was prosecuted for distributing it.

-While cases involving nonconsensual pornography date back decades, with many cases involving blackmail, many states have recently passed laws against the practice after incidents where people’s intimate partners shared intimate photos as revenge after a fight or break-up.
+While cases involving nonconsensual pornography date back decades, with many cases involving blackmail, many states have recently passed laws against the practice after incidents where people’s intimate partners shared intimate photos as revenge after a fight or breakup.
 In those cases, disseminating the photos might not violate previously existing laws.

 The exact nuances of the laws vary from state to state, and some have been challenged as unconstitutional under the First Amendment, another issue that could potentially stymie prosecution related to images of Hill.